 Bathing Water Quality Results

 The bathing season is between the 1st May and the 30th September.
+Bathing water quality testing is undertaken at 13 bays throughout the bathing season in line with the EU Bathing Water Quality Directive 2006.
 The beach locations have been chosen to provide a representative sample of the island's coast and historically the beaches tested have been considered the most important for swimming.

-The table below will be updated with the most recent bathing water quality results throughout the 2017 bathing season.
+The table below will be updated with the most recent bathing water quality results.